kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Another driver was **16% increase in employee headcount in marketing and sales functions** which increased payroll and benefit expenses.
 This increase was partially offset by a decrease in travel-related expenses influenced by the COVID-19 pandemic.

 Growth of headcount in marketing and sales function by 16% was much slower than the previous year and much slower than in any other expense category.
-It was the only expense category of Facebook that with lower growth than 22% revenue growth.
+It was the only expense category of Facebook with lower growth than 22% revenue growth.

 Having mentioned the biggest driver of marketing and sales expenses change in 2020, let's now look at the main parts of this $12bn expense category.